 The process of calculation includes assets, social securities, taxed and untaxed income, candidate's family size, and those in the family who attend college during the particular year.

-There is a general misconception among the students and parents that you should keep in mind, which is your EFC is not the amount of money that is expected of your family to pay for your college nor is the amount of federal student aid you will be receiving, instead, it is a number used to calculate the amount of federal student aid you are eligible to receive in your school.
+There is a misconception among the students and parents that you should keep in mind.
+That is, your EFC is not the amount of money that is expected of your family to pay for your college, nor is the amount of federal student aid you will be receiving.
+Instead, it is a number used to calculate the amount of federal student aid you are eligible to receive in your school.

-If you’ve filed your FAFSA (Free Application for Federal Student Aid) form by giving the correct information necessary to check your SAR (Student Aid Report).
-Have you ever wondered how the data consisting of a list of eligible financial aid comes up?
+Suppose you’ve filed your FAFSA (Free Application for Federal Student Aid) form by giving the correct information necessary to check your SAR (Student Aid Report).
+Have you ever wondered how the data consisting of a list of available financial aid comes up?
 Well, that’s where EFC comes into play, keep reading this article to know more about EFC.

 How is the EFC Calculated?

-Your EFC is basically calculated from the information that you provide in your FAFSA form, which will be the first step that you’ll have to do in order to obtain financial aid for your education.
+Your EFC calculates from the information that you provide in your FAFSA form, which will be the first step that you’ll have to do to obtain financial aid for your education.

-As aforementioned, it takes a few factors into consideration such as the household income and the family members respective of the dependency status whether the student is dependent or independent with a spouse or even independent student with dependents other than a spouse.
+As aforementioned, it considers a few factors such as the household income and the family members respective of the dependency status whether the student is dependent or independent with a spouse or even independent student with dependents other than a spouse.

-The formula for EFC is classified into a standard and simplified format for each applicant.
+The formula for EFC classifies into a standard and simplified format for each applicant.

-The applicants who are eligible for the simplified formula will not be required to fill in much financial information in order to estimate their EFC.
+The applicants who are eligible for the simplified formula will not be required to fill in much financial information to estimate their EFC.

-This simplified EFC formula is generally for families with lower income that is mostly with earnings below $49,000, and also those who currently benefit from federal assistance programs such as Medicaid, the Supplemental Security Income Program, or the Free & Reduced Price School Lunch Programs and more.
+This simplified EFC formula is generally for families with lower incomes.
+It is mostly with earnings below $49,000, and also those who currently benefit from federal assistance programs, such as Medicaid, the Supplemental Security Income Program, or the Free & Reduced Price School Lunch Programs and more.

-There are other common forms of federal need-based aid that are as follows -
+Other common forms of federal need-based aid are as follows -

 Federal Pell Grant